shahyaksh/MediumWebscrapper/README.md

-Here's a README file based on the information about your Medium Web Scraper project:

----

 # Medium Web Scraper

 This is a web scraping application that scrapes blogs from Medium.com based on a specified topic and stores the data in a MySQL database.
 The project is built using Streamlit for the user interface and Selenium for scraping.
 It allows users to choose from a list of predefined topics, fetch the latest blogs, and save them in a structured format (JSON or CSV).